Winter Steelhead Fishing Pennsylvania

 Winter steelhead fishing in Pennsylvania can be very good with lots of uncrowded waters and plenty of steelhead just waiting for something to eat.
 Some of the biggest steelhead are in the rivers in the winter and they will continue to eat under the right conditions and right methods.

-The angler that understands when, where, and how to winter fish will do well.
+The angler who understands when, where, and how to winter fish will do well.
 Those that don’t will struggle to catch fish.
-I love guiding for steelhead in the winter and so do many guides.
-These winter tactics for winter steelhead fishing in Pennsylvania will improve your success.
+I will give you my guide secrets to catching more winter steelhead in PA

-Although challenging, winter fishing for steelhead in the Pennsylvania tributaries offers some of the best steelhead fishing of the year.
+Although challenging, winter fishing for steelhead in the Pennsylvania tributaries offers some of the best steelhead fishing of the year because many of the biggest steelhead move into the rivers in late fall.

-The problem is that they keep using the same tactics that worked for them when in the fall when the water was 20 degrees warmer.
-Guess what, that doesn’t always work.
+The problem is that they keep using the same tactics that worked for them in the fall when the water was 20 degrees warmer, and these tactics are often ineffective.

 Pennsylvania Steelhead Fishing Through The Winter Months

-As this happens, the steelhead become inactive, and gradually transitions into slow and deep waters.
+As this happens, the steelhead becomes inactive and gradually transitions into slow and deep waters.
 You may still find some late-movers in the faster runs especially if there was a recent rain, but this is not the norm.

 Even though the river is ice cold, anglers can still be lucky to experience a steelhead bite on lures and swung flies.

-At this point, many of the rivers will be frozen solid, and even in areas with open water, it will be very difficult for them to take on any form of presentation.
+At this point, many of the Pennsylvania rivers will be frozen solid, and even in areas with open water, it will be very difficult to get the steelhead to bite on any form of presentation.

-There are often mild periods and thaws at this time and the rivers might open for a few days.
-This is when I pay particular attention to the noon time bite and try to fish on full sun days and milder days, and also focus all my efforts on the slowest, deepest pools of the PA Steelhead Rivers.
+There are often mild periods and thaws at this time and the rivers might open for a few days or more.
+This is when I pay particular attention to the noon time bite and try to fish on full sun days, and milder days, and also focus all my efforts on the slowest, deepest pools.

 Temperature Is Key To Good Steelhead Fishing